sskodje/GifImageSource/README.md

 For small GIFs this is a cpu efficient way to do it, but a problem occurs when you load a large GIF.
 Depending on color depth and resolution, a 10MB GIF can use 100MB of device memory or more.
 Loading large GIFs could easily exceed the apps memory limit and crash the app.

 The CPU usage can also steadily climb the longer the GIF plays, since it has to draw more and more bitmaps for each frame.
-A GIF can have hundreds of frames, so after 200 frames you could end up drawing 200 bitmaps every 20 to 40 milliseconds!
+A GIF can have hundreds of frames, so after 200 frames you could end up drawing 200 bitmaps every 20 milliseconds!

 **But what is the alternative?**